GBLille/MassiveFold/README.md

     ├── output/
     └── run_massivefold.sh
 ```
-A `massivefold_runs` folder is created, which contains:
+The directory `massivefold_runs` is created, which contains:
-- `AFmassive_params.json` that contains the parameters for an AFmassive run
+- `AFmassive_params.json` to set the run parameters,
-- `header` with all the headers to create (see below), examples are given for the Jean Zay national CNRS french cluster
+- `headers`'s directory, containing the headers that must be created to use MassiveFold.Examples are given for the Jean Zay national CNRS french cluster (ready to use),
 - `input` which contains the FASTA sequences,
-- `log` with the logs of the MassiveFold runs,
+- `log` with the logs of the MassiveFold runs (debug purposes),
 - `output` which contains the predictions,
-- `run_massivefold.sh`, the script to run [MassiveFold](#usage)
+- `run_massivefold.sh` being the script to run [MassiveFold](#usage)

 3. **Create header files**